JurajKubelka/GT-Collaborate/repository/GT-Collaborate-FogBugz.package/GCFogBugzMonitor.class/README.md

 I collaborate with FogBugzTracker who knows how to proceed some operations on the FogBugz server.

 I am owned by GCFogBugzBook who share with me GCFogBugzCases, and Announcer.
-I pass both to some GCFogBugzMonitorCommand objects.
+I pass both to some GCFogBugzCommand objects.
 I do not use GCFogBugzCases, neither Announcer.

 Public API and Key Messages